 The bonding procedure can often be completed in a single office visit, and can improve the appearance of a tooth significantly.
 However, since the plastic resin used is not as strong as your natural tooth enamel, it is more likely to stain, chip or break than natural teeth.
 Bonding may last three to five years before need of repair.
 Bonding is most useful as a filling material for decayed teeth, and for closing spaces between teeth.
 Bonding does not offer as good a cosmetic result when compared to porcelain veneers, in most cases.

-Call Washington Office Phone Number 202-833-8240 to schedule a consultation with Markowitz Dental.
+- Call Washington Office Phone Number 202-833-8240 to schedule an appointment at Markowitz Dental.